Skip to content

 Unshaven Eyebrow Transplant

-We are also able to perform an unshaven eyebrow hair transplant.
-It is likely you will need to shave some part of your donor area to facilitate surgery.
-However we can leave hair long in the eyebrow area whilst implanting new hair.
-This will allow you to go back to work and social life quicker after surgery.
+We can also perform an eyebrow hair transplant without shaving.
+You will likely need to shave some part of your donor area to facilitate surgery.
+However, we can leave hair long in the eyebrow area whilst implanting new hair.
+This will allow you to go back to work and social life more quickly after surgery.

 Male eyebrow hair transplants vs female eyebrow hair transplants

-In terms of eyebrow transplantation, men typically opt for a more natural and less defined flatter brow compared to women.
-It’s all about the details—the angle and direction of each hair implant play a huge role in maintaining a masculine appearance.
+In terms of eyebrow transplantation, men typically opt for a more natural, less defined, flatter brow than women.
+It’s all about the details—the angle and direction of each hair implant play a considerable role in maintaining a masculine appearance.
 Our surgeons excel at crafting eyebrows that not only complement your facial features but also align perfectly with your personal style and preferences.

 Aftercare For Eyebrow Hair Transplants